gabriel128/response_callback/README.md

 ## License

-This project is licenced under the MIT license, see [LICENSE](LICENSE) for details.
+This work is under a GPL v3 license.